nicolasandradevillamil/NLU-Homework/README.md

 # Deadline and report

 The grade of this assignment will be determined with the code parts and a written report.
-In this report you must answer the questions in **bold**.
+In the report you must answer the questions in **bold**.
 Upload the report to the repository in a PDF file named *Lastname_NLU.pdf*.

 ## Installation and requirements